 - New flaky test detection in Gradle and Maven build scans

-- Reports and analysis in Gradle Enterprise to aid you in prioritizing and eliminating flaky tests
+- Reports and analysis in Develocity to aid you in prioritizing and eliminating flaky tests

 Thanks to everyone that attended the webinar!